Make this basic homemade marinara sauce in a jiffy. It’s rich in flavour, hearty, easy to make, and has no added sugar.

 - This recipe yields almost 4 cups of sauce.
 If you double the recipe, you’ll have to cook it for longer.

 - Make this spicy!
-Add 1 tbsp of chili flakes after adding the garlic, give it a quick stir before continuing the instructions as directed.
-You can also add Sriracha or Gochujang.
+Add 1 teaspoon of red pepper flakes after adding the garlic, give it a quick stir before continuing the instructions as directed.
+You can also stir in Sriracha or Gochujang near the end.

 - Make this smoky!
-Add in 1 tsp of smoked paprika or diced chipotles in adobo sauce.
+Add 1 teaspoon of smoked paprika or diced chipotle in adobo sauce.

 - Make it sweeter by caramelizing your onions.